KATHIR1611/MAD-10/README.md

-# Ex.No:10 Develop an Android Application to create a option Menu to Display Menu Items using Android Studio.
+# Ex.No:10 Develop an Android Application to create a option Menu to Display Menu Items using Android Studio

 ### AIM:
 To create an option menu to display menu items using Android Studio.